-In July, 2014, an accredited investor converted \$2,286 of its 10% convertible note into 1,536 shares of Series A Preferred at a conversion price of \$1.84 per share.
+On or about January 11, 2016, the Company entered into an agreement with Maxim Group LLC ("Maxim") to provide general financial advisory and investment banking services to the Company.
+In connection with that agreement, the Company issued 350,000 shares of common stock valued at \$2.50 per share to Maxim, an accredited investor.
 For this sale of securities, the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.
-No commission was paid in connection with this share issuance.
-An initial Form D was filed with the SEC by the Company on October 11, 2012.
+No Form D was filed with the SEC relating to this transaction.